LOW BACK PAIN/BACKACHE TREATED BY PROLOTHERAPY – The first step in Regenerative Medicine

 However, of the 150,000 operations performed every year in the U.S. to fuse vertebrae, fully one-third will fail to ease the patients’ pain.
 The problem with degenerative disks is that doctors cannot be sure what is actually causing the pain.

-We know now that with prolotherapy treatments to the ligaments in the lower back, we can reduce the low back pain and even eliminate the pain by strengthening these ligaments and tendons and eliminating the accompanying muscle spasm too.
-We can help those who have constant chronic pain even after back surgery (failed back syndromes) besides those who know that steroid injections only temporize the problem and that surgery itself has many drawbacks.
-Prolotherapy gets to the root cause in making all things better.
+We know now that with prolotherapy, and regenerative medicine stem cell treatments to the ligaments in the lower back, we can reduce the low back pain and even eliminate the pain by strengthening these ligaments and tendons and eliminating the acompanying muscle spasm too.